 - From new process equipment

 - Ingress from environmental sources or foreign material introduced to the equipment during maintenance

 - Internal contamination from moving parts within equipment

-- Cross-contamination when one product comes into contact with another product during processing
+- Cross-contamination is when one product comes into contact with another product during processing

 Cross-contamination is particularly challenging because co-packers must ensure that flavors and product consistencies don't mix.